wrist mechanics online course featured image

 Most pros hit a fade and draw depending on where their ball is positioned and the line to the target.
 Although pros may favor one shot over the other, the majority have the skill to produce both shapes.

-The ability to hit both shots enables them to attack the green from most positions on the golf course, and cut the corner on doglegs.
+The ability to hit both shots enables them to attack the green from most positions on the golf course and cut the corner on doglegs.

 How to stop an accidental draw or fade?

-You stop an accidental draw by cupping your wrists on the downswing and opening the clubface slightly, to avoid generating a right to left curve.
+You stop an accidental draw by cupping your wrists on the downswing and opening the clubface slightly to avoid generating a right-to-left curve.

 Should amateurs play both shots?